mit-cml/appinventor-sources/README.md

 You will need a full Java JDK (version 11, OpenJDK preferred; JRE is not enough) and [ant](http://ant.apache.org/) (version 1.10) to compile the sources.

 You will also need a copy of the [Google Cloud SDK](https://cloud.google.com/appengine/docs/standard/java/download) to run the development servers.
-This SDK depends on Python 3.11 to run.
+When setting up the gcloud cli you might be asked if you'd like to install Python 3.11, as the cli depends on it.
+In case of any issues with Python versions, check the value of the CLOUDSDK_PYTHON environment variable, which the cli can use to point to the right version.

 If you want to make changes to the sources, you will have to run an automated test suite, and for that you will also need a recent version of NodeJS (node 20+ works) and the Firefox browser installed on your machine.
 Have a look at the testing section for more information.